New York Times Co. v. United States

 New York Times Co. v.
-United States, 403 U.S. 713 (1971), was a landmark decision of the Supreme Court of the United States on the First Amendment right of Freedom of the Press.
+United States, 403 U.S. 713 (1971), often referred to as The Pentagon Papers Case, was a landmark decision of the Supreme Court of the United States on the First Amendment right to freedom of the press.
 The ruling made it possible for The New York Times and The Washington Post newspapers to publish the then-classified Pentagon Papers without risk of government censorship or punishment.

 President Richard Nixon had claimed executive authority to force the Times to suspend publication of classified information in its possession.
 The question before the court was whether the constitutional freedom of the press, guaranteed by the First Amendment, was subordinate to a claimed need of the executive branch of government to maintain the secrecy of information.
 The Supreme Court ruled that the First Amendment did protect the right of The New York Times to print the materials.

 Background

-The New York Times Washington Bureau Chief Max Frankel stated in a 1971 deposition, while the New York Times was fighting to publish the Pentagon Papers, those secrets can be considered the currency on which Washington runs and that "leaks were an unofficial back channel for testing policy ideas and government initiatives."
-Frankel recounted for example that the Presidents John F. Kennedy and Lyndon B. Johnson used and revealed secrets purposefully.
-The Pentagon Papers, however, came to light, not by a high-ranking government official.
+The New York Times Washington Bureau Chief Max Frankel stated in 1971, during the organization's ongoing fight to publish the Pentagon Papers, that secrets are often leaked to the press as a means of "testing policy ideas and government initiatives."
+Frankel recounted, for example, that presidents John F. Kennedy and Lyndon B. Johnson revealed Cold War secrets for political and communication purposes.
+In contrast, the Pentagon Papers were released outside the unspoken rules of this framework by originating from a source at the lower levels of government.
 By 1971, the United States had been engaged in an undeclared war with North Vietnam for six years.
 At this point, about 58,000 American soldiers had died and the government was facing widespread dissent from large portions of the American public.
 In 1967, Secretary of Defense Robert S. McNamara commissioned a "massive top-secret history of the United States role in Indochina".
-Daniel Ellsberg, who had helped to produce the report, leaked 43 volumes of the 47-volume, 7,000-page report to a reporter Neil Sheehan of The New York Times in March 1971 and the paper began publishing articles outlining the findings.
+Daniel Ellsberg, who had helped to produce the report, allowed 43 volumes of the 47-volume, 7,000-page report to be viewed by reporter Neil Sheehan of The New York Times in Boston on March 2, 1971, then Sheehan surreptitiously copied them against Ellsberg's wishes and took them by plane to The Jefferson hotel in Washington for initial reading, then mailed them to New York for final organization, and the paper began publishing articles outlining the findings.